What is stage fright?

 Stage fright, or performance anxiety, is state of anxiety or fear which occurs when an individual is faced with the requirement of performing in front of an audience (either directly or through a screen, e.g in front of a camera).
 It affects all kinds of people who have to appear in front of an audience, even when they are not necessarily speaking.
 For example, it can affect musicians, dancers, politicians or athletes.

 What are the symptoms of stage fright?

-- Cognitive: congestion and mental confusion, fear of failure and ridicule.
+- Cognitive: mental confusion, fear of failure and ridicule.

 - Behavioural: urge to escape from the situation, stuttering, frequent or long silences.